Skip to content

 You’re the perfect fit for this course if you’re a psychology graduate who wants to gain clinical experience and explore theory further.
 It’s also designed for professionals already working in the field of clinical neuroscience including doctors, nurses and allied health professionals.
 This means you’ll learn alongside students from a range of backgrounds which reflects the multidisciplinary nature of modern neurosciences healthcare.

-We offer this course as a PgCert and MSc.
+We offer this course as a PgCert or MSc.
 For the PgCert, students only take the Foundations of Clinical Neuroscience module plus the Clinical Neuropsychology or the Health Services Delivery.
 This is a great option if you want to upskill but can’t commit to the full course.

 Why St George's?